Banque Transatlantique

 The Banque Transatlantique (/fr/, lit.
-'Transatlantic Bank') is a French bank that was founded by Eugène Péreire in 1881, and remains as one of France's oldest private banks.
+'Transatlantic Bank') is a French bank that was founded by Eugène Pereire in 1881, and remains as one of France's oldest private banks.
 Its ownership was acquired in 1941 by Crédit Industriel et Commercial (CIC) in the context of the Vichy anti-Jewish legislation.
 Today, it serves as CIC's wealth management arm, which is itself part of the Crédit Mutuel Group.

 Banque Transatlantique is headquartered in Paris and has subsidiaries in Brussels and Luxembourg (which was established in 2002), a branch in London, and representative offices in Geneva, Hong Kong, Montreal, New York, Singapore and Washington, DC.
 It has a strong focus on serving expatriates, diplomats and international civil servants.